-- 12. Game Make-Ups: If a regular season game is postponed, the schools involved are to reschedule the game on the next available date.
-Remember, a school cannot schedule earlier postponed games during the final week of the season. - No make-up games may be scheduled during the final week of the season unless they are games that were regularly scheduled for that week.
+- All schools are to have two (2) uniforms home (light) and away (dark). - A. Regular Season -The HOME teams shall wear light colored uniforms and the VISITORS will wear dark colored uniforms.
+Teams should have pinnies available in case both teams are wearing the same color. - B. Tournament Games the higher seeded school shall wear LIGHT uniforms and the lower seeded school shall wear DARK uniforms for each game of the Lacrosse Tournament. - 12.
+Game Make-Ups: If a regular season game is postponed, the schools involved are to reschedule the game on the next available date.
+Remember, a school cannot schedule earlier postponed games during the final week of the season. - A. No make-up games may be scheduled during the final week of the season unless they are games that were regularly scheduled for that week.
 Games postponed prior to the final week must have been made up before that date.
-Exceptions to this will be made only with prior approval of the NHIAA Girls Lacrosse Committee through the Executive Director. - A maximum of three (3) three games per week shall be scheduled, with make-up games playing no more than four (4) games per week.
+Exceptions to this will be made only with prior approval of the NHIAA Girls Lacrosse Committee through the Executive Director. - B. A maximum of three (3) three games per week shall be scheduled, with make-up games playing no more than four (4) games per week.
 A week constitutes Sunday through Saturday. - 13.
 Reconsideration of a Decision to Play: Once a decision to play has been made or once the game has begun, if weather conditions or any other emergency occurs that could jeopardize starting or continuing the game, reconsideration of the decision to play or to interrupt the game will be made by the Game Manager. - A. The Game Manager shall consult with the administrators from both schools, Athletic Directors and/or Principals, and the referee before making a decision. - B. The game will be played or continued at the point of interruption on the following day unless otherwise approved by the Chairman of the Girls Lacrosse Committee. - C. In the case of an interrupted game with one school ahead, and if both the administrators of both schools agree, the game will stand as final at the point of interruption. - 14.
-Postponement: The Game Manager, having visited the site when appropriate, and in consultation with the Game Director, or when possible with representatives of both schools, will make any decisions regarding postponement of any game of the Girls Lacrosse Tournament.
-The Game Manager shall notify the participating schools and officials of the decision.
+Reporting Game Scores: It is the responsibility of ALL TEAMS to enter scores on the web site immediately following games to insure standings are accurate. - 15.
+Tie Breaker Procedure: The NHIAA Tie Breaking Procedure, By-Law Article XII, will be used to resolve all ties for positions in the Girls Lacrosse Tournament. - 16.
+Game Balls: All game balls at all levels of play shall have the NFHS Authenticating Mark imprinted.
+The following procedure is to be followed: - A. Prior to the start of the game the head official is to inspect the game ball(s) to ensure the NFHS Authenticating Mark is imprinted.
+If the home team's ball does not have the mark, the visiting team's ball with the Authenticating Mark is to be used. - B. In the event neither ball has the mark, the game is to be played and the head game official is to report the matter to the Supervisor of Officials, who in turn will notify the NHIAA office. - C. Girls will use yellow game balls. - D. If the ball does NOT have "Meets NOCSAE Standard."
+The game shall be postponed.